Ptosis Surgery (Droopy Eyelid Surgery)

 What Causes Droopy Upper Eyelid?

-There are various causes of upper eyelid droopiness (ptosis), including congenital or inherited (born with it), traumatic, neurologic, and most commonly age-related loosening/weakening of the levator muscle tendon (muscle responsible for lifting the upper eyelids).
+This last item is the most common cause.
 The levator muscle lifts the upper eyelids about 20,000 times per day, every day!
 One can imagine that the tendon attachment can get loose, which causes the upper eye fold to drop.
-This weakening of the levator muscle or tendon can be exacerbated by any previous eye surgery due to stretching of the muscle or tendon.
-Wearing contact lenses long term, especially hard contact lenses, have also been shown to affect the levator muscle and cause the upper eyelid to droop.
+This weakening of the levator muscle or tendon can be worsened by previous eye surgery due to stretching the muscle or tendon.
+Wearing contact lenses long-term can also affect the muscle and cause the upper eyelid to droop.

 As mentioned earlier, the position of the upper eyelid is determined by the levator muscle/tendon.
 Excess or puffy upper eye fold skin will NOT change the height but can give the illusion of it.
-The treatment for this would be upper blepharoplasty where excess skin/fat is removed from the upper eye folds.
+The treatment for this would be upper eyelid surgery.
+In this procedure, excess skin and fat are removed from the upper eye folds.

-How is Upper Eyelid Ptosis Corrected?
+How Is Upper Eyelid Ptosis Corrected?

-Eyelid ptosis repair can be performed through a posterior eyelid approach with incisions behind the upper eyelid (internal ptosis surgery, mullerectomy, or a muller muscle resection), resulting in scar-less treatment with an excellent eyelid contour.
-This correction could also be performed from the front skin approach (external ptosis surgery), where the incision is hidden in the upper eye fold crease line (same incision as in standard upper blepharoplasty.
+Eyelid ptosis repair can be performed with incisions behind the upper eyelid.
+This method results in scar-less treatment with an excellent eyelid contour.
+This correction could also be performed from the front skin approach (external ptosis surgery).
+This approach hides the incision in the upper eye fold crease line.
+Such an incision is the same as in standard upper blepharoplasty.

 Video of young man who came from Ecuador to have frontalis sling surgery for severe congenital droopy upper eyelids (ptosis).